UPDATE: Check out my review of the new DaVinci IQ below, the latest model from DaVinci that blows the doors off the Ascent:

 As far as IQ vs Ascent, I think it’s a no-brainer.
 The IQ scores better in every category that I consider when I rate and review vapes.

-Buy the IQ from the official DaVinci store for $275.
+Click here to buy the IQ or the Ascent from the official DaVinci store.

 Here’s my Ascent review video in case you really wanna watch it: